rmax/rmax/README.md

 ### About

-🙋🏽‍♂️ Max is a highly skilled software engineer with experience in training and deploying large machine learning models in production services.
-He is currently working at an AI company in the Netherlands, where he is known for his ability to stay current with the latest advances in deep learning and his dedication to delivering high-quality results.
+🙋🏽‍♂️ Max is a highly skilled software engineer with experience in building production services for AI systems.
+He is currently working at an AI company in the Netherlands, where he is known for his ability to stay current with the latest advances in the field of software engineering and his dedication to delivering high-quality results.
 In addition to his technical expertise, Max is also committed to maintaining a healthy work-life balance through activities like capoeira and yoga.

 👨🏽‍💻 As a successful software engineer with over 10 years of experience, he specialize in machine learning, distributed systems, and large scale data processing using Python.
 He has a proven track record of delivering successful projects and is passionate about using his skills and knowledge to help organizations to achieve their ambitious goals.